isomerpages/moe-zhenghuasec/pages/2025 Secondary 1 Registration Exercise.md

 <p>Annually, we send students for all sorts of competitions and workshops
 beyond the school.
-Subject specific ones include Math and Science Olympiads, EL Debating and oratorical competitions, MTL oratorical and creative writing workshops, Humanities Talent Development Programmes.
-Beyond specific subject areas, we also identify students to be in our Stretch Programme, where they are trained to debate on contemporary issues, solve future problems, and come up with creative solutions.
-You can read up more on the many awards that our students have received over the years on our website: /student-achievements/
+Subject specific ones include Math and Science Olympiads, EL Debating and oratorical competitions, MTL oratorical and creative writing workshops, Humanities Talent Development Programmes and etc.</p>
+<p></p>
+<p>You can read up more on the many awards that our students have received
+over the years on our website <a href="https://www.zhenghuasec.moe.edu.sg/achievements/student-achievement-department/" rel="noopener nofollow" target="_blank">here</a>
 <br>
 <br>
 </p>